rsnpj/notes-site/notes/Year_1/Computational_Thinking/Error_Correcting_Codes/Decoder_Error_Probability.md

 H = \left( \begin{array} { l l l l l } { 0 } & { 0 } & { 0 } & { 1 } & { 1 } \\ { 0 } & { 1 } & { 1 } & { 0 } & { 0 } \\ { 1 } & { 0 } & { 1 } & { 0 } & { 1 } \end{array} \right)
 $$

 This is a (5,2,3)-code.
-It's codewords are:
+Its codewords are:

 $$
 \{ ( 0,0,0,0,0 ) , ( 0,1,1,1,1 ) , ( 1,1,1,0,0 ) , ( 1,0,0,1,1 ) \}